How to Fall Asleep in 5 Minutes Using the 4-7-8 Breathing Technique

 Why the 4-7-8 Breathing Technique Works for Sleep

-Medical News Today also notes that this breathing method is especially helpful for folks dealing with anxiety or insomnia.
+Medical experts at Medical News Today confirm that this breathing method is especially helpful for those with insomnia or high stress, offering a gentle but effective alternative to sleep aids or medications.

 Step-by-Step Guide to 4-7-8 Breathing for Sleep